Singapore passports to be valid for 10 years for applications from October

 For those aged below 16, the passport validity will remain at five years.

-"As children’s facial features change more rapidly, renewing their passport every five years will allow the photograph in their passport to be updated more frequently, which will minimise identification problems when going through immigration," said ICA.
+"As children’s facial features change more rapidly, renewing their passport every five years will allow the photograph in their passport to be updated more frequently, which will minimise identification problems when going through immigration," the agency said.

+The passport application fee will remain unchanged at S$70.
+For applications submitted in person at Singapore's overseas missions, an equivalent of S$80 in foreign currency will be charged.

-The validity period of the Singapore passport was reduced in 2005, from 10 years to five years, in conjunction with the introduction of the biometric passport.
+The validity period of the Singapore passport was reduced in 2005, from 10 years to five years, with the introduction of the biometric passport.

 The biometric passport incorporated an embedded microchip that contains the passport holder's biometric information, such as facial and fingerprint identifiers.